Introduction: Air Powered Rocket Launcher

 - Thread tape MUST be used!

-- Wrap the thread tape around the threads of the plug in a clockwise direction.
+- When looking at the threaded side with the opening of the connector facing you, wrap the thread tape around the threads of the plug in a clockwise direction.
 Wrapping around clockwise makes it so that the thread tape won't unwind when screwing the pieces together.
 Make sure to cover all the threads!
 This will help seal the plug and lessens the friction on the threads to prevent damaging the PVC.

 - Screw the plug into the T. Don't over tighten, but make sure there is a good seal.